Viatorus/emio/docs/API.md

 `make_scan_args(spec_str, ...args) -> internal scan_args_storage`

-- Returns an object that stores a scan spec string with an array of all arguments to scan.
+- Returns an object that stores a format string with an array of all arguments to scan.
 - Keep in mind that the storage uses reference semantics and does not extend the lifetime of args.
 It is the programmer's responsibility to ensure that args outlive the return value.